mathiasbc/EZAlchemy/README.md

 EZAlchemy
 =========

-Quickly interact with the tables in your existing database by loading tables to the class EZAlchemy which also comes with some helpfull methods for inserting and deleting rows a safe way.
+Quickly interact with your database by loading tables to the class EZAlchemy which also comes with some helpfull methods for inserting and deleting rows a safe way.

 Installing: